 Degree: Graduates are awarded the Master of Science in Nursing with a Neonatal Nurse Practitioner specialization and are eligible to take the National Certification Corporation (NCC) examination.

-Length of Program: The program is completed in 2 years.
+Length of Program: The program is completed in 2 years (5 semesters, beginning in the fall and ending in the summer).

 Loretto Heights School of Nursing was recognized by the National Association of Neonatal Nurses (NANN) for "creating an environment that fosters superior leadership skills in neonatal nursing practice."

-Pamela Heaberlin, Regis University NNP Program affiliate faculty was chosen to receive the NANN 2013 NNP Excellence in Practice Award.
-She will receive this award at the NANN national meeting in October.
+Pamela Heaberlin, Regis University NNP Program affiliate faculty, received the NNP Excellence in Practice Award.
 Pam was also elected to the NANN Board of Directors and will begin her term in January.
 Pam teaches Pathophysiology to Regis University NNPs and also serves as clinical faculty for Regis University.

-Susan Meier, Regis University NNP Program affiliate faculty was re-elected to the NANNP Board of Directors — the NANN organization for NNPs.
+Susan Meier, Regis University NNP Program affiliate faculty, has served on the NANNP Board of Directors — the NANN organization for NNPs.

-Carol Wallman, Regis University DNP student, and affiliate faculty in the NNP program, is being awarded the NANN 2013 Clinical Abstract of the Year award.
-She submitted an abstract to NANN for the upcoming fall meeting on the competency program, skills day, and simulation that she developed for the neonatal nurse practitioners at Children’s hospital.
+Carol Wallman, Regis University DNP student, and affiliate faculty in the NNP program, was awarded the NANN 2013 Clinical Abstract of the Year award.
+She presented an abstract to NANN on the competency program, skills day, and simulation that she developed for the neonatal nurse practitioners at Children’s hospital.
 Linda McCarney and Wendy Barrett, both Regis NNP grads, are the second and third authors on the abstract.

-Regis University NNP students have been selected to present case studies at the Neonatal Advanced Practice Forum in Washington DC in June 2013: Kathyrn Latzky, Erin Hauser-Roe, Amanda Mascio and Jennifer Oney.
-Congratulations!
+Regis University NNP students have been selected to present case studies at the Neonatal Advanced Practice Forum in Washington, D.C. in recent years.

 Cathy Witt, coordinator of the Neonatal Nurse Practitioner Program, received the NANN 2012 Leadership Award.
-This award recognizes superior leadership skills and consistent excellence in practice, and was presented to Cathy at the NANN National Meeting in Palm Springs in October 2012.
+This award recognizes superior leadership skills and consistent excellence in practice.
 She was honored for her work as editor of the NANN Journal and her leadership at Regis.
-Cathy is also a past board member, and past president of NANN.
+Cathy is also a past president of NANN and NCC.